kavia-common/test-7166-7276/FlaskBackend/README.md

 RESTful API for managing network devices and performing health checks (ping).
 Implements CRUD operations for devices stored in MongoDB via `pymongo` and ping using `pythonping`.
-Configuration is provided via environment variables.
+Configuration is provided via environment variables with sensible local defaults to allow preview/CI to start even without MongoDB.

 ## Requirements

 - Python 3.10+
-- A reachable MongoDB instance (local or remote)
+- Optional: A reachable MongoDB instance (local or remote) if you want persistence
-- Environment variables set (see `.env.example`)
+- Optional: `.env` file to configure environment variables

 ## Setup

-1. Create and populate a `.env` file based on `.env.example`.
+1. (Optional) Create a `.env` file based on `.env.example` to point to your MongoDB.
 2. Create a virtual environment and install dependencies:

 ```bash